Financial Information

 Fellowships

-Fellowships, which provide a living stipend, may be awarded to a student by the Office of Graduate Studies, Arts & Sciences, the student's degree program, or the office of the Vice Provost of Graduate Education.
-In addition, a student may apply for and win certain fellowships that are awarded directly to the student; these fellowships require administration by the Office of Graduate Studies, Arts & Sciences.
+Fellowships, which provide a living stipend, may be awarded to a student by the Office of Graduate Studies, Arts & Sciences; the student's degree program; or the office of the Vice Provost of Graduate Education.
+In addition, a student may apply for and win certain fellowships that are awarded directly to the student; these fellowships require joint administration between the department in which the student's degree program is housed and the Office of Graduate Studies, Arts & Sciences.
 There are also two unique fellowships: the Dean's Distinguished Graduate Fellowships in Arts & Sciences (administered by Arts & Sciences) and the Ann W. and Spencer T. Olin - Chancellor's Fellowship (administered by the Office of the Provost).
 These awards provide year-round funding for the duration of the student's defined program length.
 For the latter two fellowships, prospective students must apply for the fellowships at the time of their application for admission, not after they have enrolled at Washington University as graduate students.

 Loans